codefresh-io/docs.codefresh.io/_docs/enterprise/behind-the-firewall.md

 In the same manner you can list secrets, config-maps, logs, volumes etc. for the Codefresh builds.

-### Registering the agent to your Codefresh account
+### Registering the runner to your Codefresh account

 Installation can happen from any workstation or laptop that has access (i.e. via `kubectl`) to the Kubernetes cluster that will run Codefresh builds.
-The Codefresh agent will authenticate to your Codefresh account by using the [Codefresh CLI token]({{site.baseurl}}/docs/integrations/codefresh-api/#authentication-instructions).
-It is therefore necessary to setup [Codefresh CLI access](https://codefresh-io.github.io/cli/getting-started/) first, in the machine where you install the agent from.
+The Codefresh runner will authenticate to your Codefresh account by using the [Codefresh CLI token]({{site.baseurl}}/docs/integrations/codefresh-api/#authentication-instructions).
+It is therefore necessary to setup [Codefresh CLI access](https://codefresh-io.github.io/cli/getting-started/) first, in the machine where you install the runner from.

-Notice that access to the Codefresh CLI is only needed during the agent installation.
-After that, the agent with authenticate on it own using the details provided.
+Notice that access to the Codefresh CLI is only needed during the runner installation.
+After that, the runner with authenticate on it own using the details provided.
 You do *NOT* need to install the Codefresh CLI on the cluster that is running Codefresh pipelines.

-### Verifying the agent installation
+### Verifying the runner installation

-Once installation is complete, you should see the cluster of the agent as a new [Runtime environment](https://g.codefresh.io/account-admin/account-conf/runtime-environments) in Codefresh at your *Account Settings*, in the respective tab.
+Once installation is complete, you should see the cluster of the runner as a new [Runtime environment](https://g.codefresh.io/account-admin/account-conf/runtime-environments) in Codefresh at your *Account Settings*, in the respective tab.

 {% include image.html
   lightbox="true"